 Watch this video in which a paralyzed woman use a brain-controlled robotic arm to bring a drink to her mouth, among other images of brain-computer interface technology in action.

 Synapses are not static structures.
 They can be weakened or strengthened.
 They can be broken, and new synapses can be made.
 Synaptic plasticity allows for these changes, which are all needed for a functioning nervous system.
 In fact, synaptic plasticity is the basis of learning and memory.
-Two processes in particular, long-term potentiation (LTP) and long-term depression (LTD) are important forms of synaptic plasticity that occur in synapses in the hippocampus, a brain region that is involved in storing memories.

 Neurons have charged membranes because there are different concentrations of ions inside and outside of the cell.
 Voltage-gated ion channels control the movement of ions into and out of a neuron.
 When a neuronal membrane is depolarized to at least the threshold of excitation, an action potential is fired.
 The action potential is then propagated along a myelinated axon to the axon terminals.
 In a chemical synapse, the action potential causes release of neurotransmitter molecules into the synaptic cleft.
 Through binding to postsynaptic receptors, the neurotransmitter can cause excitatory or inhibitory postsynaptic potentials by depolarizing or hyperpolarizing, respectively, the postsynaptic membrane.
 In electrical synapses, the action potential is directly communicated to the postsynaptic cell through gap junctions—large channel proteins that connect the pre-and postsynaptic membranes.
 Synapses are not static structures and can be strengthened and weakened.
-Two mechanisms of synaptic plasticity are long-term potentiation and long-term depression.